awslabs/Agent-EvalKit/templates/commands/design.md

 ## Outline

-The text the user typed after `/evalkit.design` in the triggering message **is** the agent description or path to agent code.
-Assume you always have it available in this conversation even if `{ARGS}` appears literally below.
+The text the user typed after `/evalkit.design` in the triggering message **is** the user evaluation requests or agent description.
+Assume you always have it available in this conversation even if it appears literally below.
 Do not ask the user to repeat it unless they provided an empty command.

-Given that agent description or code path, do this:
+Given that user evaluation requests or agent description, do this:

 1. Run the script `{SCRIPT}` from repo root and parse its JSON output for BRANCH_NAME and EVAL_SPEC_FILE.
 All file paths must be absolute.
    **IMPORTANT** You must only ever run this script once.
 The JSON is provided in the terminal as output - always refer to it to get the actual content you're looking for.
 For single quotes in args like "I'm analyzing", use escape syntax: e.g 'I'\''m analyzing' (or double-quote if possible: "I'm analyzing").